 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Milwaukee Electric Tool Corporation's score of 15 is lower than 74% of the industry.
+Milwaukee Electric Tool Corporation's score of 54 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Milwaukee Electric Tool Corporation is not committed to any reduction initiatives we track.
+Milwaukee Electric Tool Corporation is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.